rlt3/scribble/design-goals.md

     all the values of the program.
     - Data stack needs to be allocated and the pointers to its head is placed on the execution stack.
+    - Because all data related to the runtime of the program is on the data stack, doing runtime patching of the process is more feasible.
+For example, the regular stack may be freely trampled upon to do any of the numerous ancillary tasks of the runtime like reading input or replacing definitions.
+    No non-Scribble task will ever touch the Scribble data-stack, therefore we may pause execution and allow for real-time replacement of functions without destroying any runtime variables and values.
     - All Scribble related stack manipulations occur on the data stack.
 Calls and other PC-modifying instructions within Scribble may use the execution stack.